 Safety is a priority for REACH.
 While guests are always welcome in our community, in an effort to keep the on-campus housing environment as safe as possible, we ask residents to register any guest(s) visiting them.
 Not only does this help ensure safety for our community, we would also have guest information in the event of an emergency.
-If you are planning on having guests to your residential apartment or suite who are planning to stay overnight, you can REGISTER YOUR GUEST HERE.
+If you are planning on having guests to your residential apartment or suite who are planning to stay overnight:

-- Residents will be held accountable for any violation(s) of guests.
+- Residents may be held accountable for violation(s) committed by their guests.

-- Guests in the common space are a privilege and mutually agreed upon by the residents of the apartment/suite; barring a lack of “agreement”, there must be no concerns and/or objections.
+- Guests in common spaces are a privilege and must be mutually agreed upon by the residents of the apartment/suite.
+Barring a lack of “agreement,” there must be no concerns and/or objections.

-- Residents may have up to 4 visitors at any time, and no more than 20 persons total in a suite at any time
+- Residents may have up to 4 guests at any time.
+There may be no more than 20 persons total in a suite at any time, residents and guests.

-- Guests may stay up to two nights in a two-week period.
-Exceptions may be requested from a resident’s Area Coordinator.
+- Guests may stay up to two nights in any given two-week period.
+Exceptions may be requested from a resident’s Area Coordinator, but are not guaranteed.
 Residents may be subject to a $50 charge per night for unapproved guests who exceed the length of stay allowed.

 - It is a violation to knowingly have a guest in the Residential Community who is non-approved.

 *Due to the COVID-19 pandemic, the guest regulations will be determined by the latest safety guidance and policies that will supersede the current published regulation.